Lung Cancer -

 6.2.2 ‘Minimally Invasive’ versus ‘Invasive’ Biopsy Procedures

 The clinical physician has a number of minimally invasive and invasive procedures to biopsy a patient if he suspects NSCLC.
 The choice of site depends upon operator proficiency, patient safety and eventual goals for treatment.
-Minimally invasive techniques are tests for lung cancerobviously preferable to invasive one but they tend to be less sensitive so an additional biopsy may be necessary.
+Minimally invasive techniques are obviously preferable to invasive one but they tend to be less sensitive so an additional biopsy may be necessary.

 Other tests for lung cancer is sputum cytology.
 Indeed, sputum cytology is often the first diagnostic step in patients with central lung lesions.
 The presence of relevant tumor cells in the sputum specimen is vital for the accuracy of the test.
 In addition, the handling and preservation of the sputum specimen is also important.
 Fiberoptic bronchoscopy (FB) is the most useful test for central lesions, where bronchial brushing and washing samples may be obtained.